reilabs/hieratika/docs/Memory Model.md

 - These metadata bits are _not_ part of contiguous memory.
 The 28 bits of flags are excluded to form a contiguous, byte-addressable space that is semantically uniform while the underlying representation consists of 28-byte chunks encoded into felts.
-- The memory subsystem will allow accessing memory at any byte offset of any allocated pointer.
+- The memory subsystem will allow accessing memory at any byte offset from any allocated pointer.
-- Reading from uninitialized memory is well-defined and will return zero bytes.
+- Reading from uninitialized memory is well-defined and will return bytes with all bytes zet to zero.
 - Allocations will be handled by the [memory subsystem](#the-memory-subsystem), which will handle making allocations contiguously or on felt boundaries as needed.
 - The memory model provides no means to perform deallocation, in keeping with Cairo's write-once